AhmedSalih3d/SPHExample/README.md

 Without these, this example would have been significantly harder to write - and of course thank you to the Julia eco-system as a whole.

+### Installation

+It is recommended to `git clone ..` into a folder and following the instructions in `Executing program`.
+The `using Pkg; Pkg.add("https://github.com/AhmedSalih3d/SPHExample")` should also work if one is simply interesting in installing and using some package functionality.

 ### Executing program

 In `example/MainSimulation.jl`  you will find: